Understanding Uterine Fibroids & How to Treat Them

 Premier Vein & Vascular Center is proud to offer Uterine Fibroid Embolization, a non-surgical procedure that significantly reduces the size of your fibroids and relieves your discomfort.
-When you suffer from uterine fibroids, it is important to find a clinic which ensures quality patient services and outstanding health care.
+When you suffer from uterine fibroids, it is important to find a clinic that ensures quality patient services and outstanding health care.
 At Premier Vein & Vascular Center, our specialists are committed to providing you with the best vascular treatments to relieve your discomfort and your restore health.

 Uterine fibroids are common benign tumors that are found in the smooth muscle on the wall of the uterus.
 They can develop within the uterine wall itself or attach to it.
 They range in size from microscopic to masses that fill the entire abdominal cavity.
 They may grow as a single tumor or in clusters.
 Approximately 25-50% of all women have uterine fibroids.
 Uterine fibroids occur most commonly in women 30-40 years old, and they affect African-American women more often than women of other ethnicities.
 Although fibroids are not cancerous, they can cause significant problems, such as heavy menstrual bleeding, pelvic pain, bloating and frequent urination.